nyu-mll/nlu-test-sets/README.md

 # Comparing Test Sets with IRT

-This is a repository for the paper "Quoref is Still Effective, SNLI is Not: Comparing Test Sets with Item Response Theory".
+This is a repository for the paper ["Comparing Test Sets with Item Response Theory"](https://arxiv.org/abs/2106.00840), to appear at ACL 2021.

 ## Requirements